amir-hilal/fullstack-repo-HW/README.md

 Full-stack-HW (unified repo) Contains config.yaml file and, front-end-HW and back-end-HW as submodules, config.yaml contains ServerIPAddress that can be accessed by client.py and server.py

 then comes the auto update: The github actions workflow in fullstack-repo-HW can ensure that any changes pushed to front-end-HW or back-end-HW are automatically reflected in fullstack-repo-HW.

+# Test Case
+If we made a change on the front-end, the steps to update the full stack repo are:
+-push changes into front-end repo (individualy) -update the submodule reference to the latest commit in front-end-HW -commit and push changes to fullstack repo